shopware5/shopware/UPGRADE.md

     * `\Shopware\Models\Customer\Customer::getDebit()`
     * `\Shopware\Models\Customer\Customer::setDebit()`
 * Added new configuration field to the emotion banner widget for link target.
+* Added composer dependency for Symfony Form and implemented FormBundle

 ## 5.1.3
 * Switch Grunt to relativeUrls to unify the paths to less.php